 You Are Not Your Brain

-Recognizing this fact, you likely will rapidly begin to see all the places where your brain is less than helpful - where it is working against you and your true goals and values in life.
+Recognizing this fact, you likely will rapidly begin to see all the places where your brain is less than helpful—where it is working against you and your true goals and values in life.
 When you think about the brain and how it is structured, it makes sense.
-The brain's chief job is to keep you alive, so it tends to operate in a survival of the fittest mode.
+The brain's chief job is to keep you alive, so it tends to operate in a survival-of-the-fittest mode.
 While that's certainly imperative when dealing with life-threatening situations, that approach does not help us much in society or in our relationships.
-Rather, it often gets us into trouble and cause us to act in ways we later regret.
-In short, the brain likely has run your life in a less than optimal way and caused you to experience one or more of the following at some point in your life: anxiety, self-doubt, perfectionism, behaving in ways or engaging in habits that are not good for you (e.g., over-texting, over-analyzing, stress eating, drinking too much and so on), ignoring your true self and/or wholeheartedly believing the stream of negative thoughts coursing through your head.
+Rather, it often gets us into trouble and causes us to act in ways we later regret.
+In short, the brain likely has run your life in a less than optimal way and caused you to experience one or more of the following at some point in your life: anxiety, self-doubt, perfectionism, behaving in ways or engaging in habits that are not good for you (e.g., over-texting, over-analyzing, stress eating, drinking too much and so on), ignoring your true self, and/or wholeheartedly believing the stream of negative thoughts coursing through your head.

 Accepting that your brain often does not make your long-term goals a priority, the solution becomes clear: you need to learn how to activate your mind so that it can help sculpt your brain to work for, rather than against, you.
 One great way to learn how to do this is with the Four Steps.